-According to the CNDDB and CNPS, twenty-two (22) special-status plant species have been recorded in the Steele Peak and Perris quadrangles (refer to Appendix B).
-The project site primarily consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances from grading/disking activities and historic agricultural uses.
-These disturbances have resulted in a majority of the project site being dominated by early successional and non-native vegetation, which has reduced, if not eliminated, the ability of the project site to provide suitable habitat for special-status plant species.
+According to the CNDDB and CNPS, twenty-four (24) special-status plant species have been recorded in the Steele Peak and Perris quadrangles (refer to Appendix B).
+The project site consists of vacant, undeveloped land and four residential developments that have been subject to a variety of anthropogenic disturbances from grading/disking activities, historic agricultural uses, and residential activities.
+These disturbances have resulted in a majority of the project site being dominated by early successional and nonnative vegetation, which has reduced, if not eliminated, the ability of the project site to provide suitable habitat for special-status plant species.

-Although the field investigation was not conducted during the blooming season for the majority of the special-status plant species known to occur in the general vicinity of the project site, based on habitat requirements for specific special-status plant species and the availability and quality of habitats needed by each species, it was determined that the project site has a low potential to provide suitable habitat for smooth tarplant (Centromadia pungens ssp. laevis) and paniculate tarplant (Deinandra paniculata).
+Although the field investigation was not conducted during the blooming season for the majority of the special-status plant species known to occur in the general vicinity of the project site, based on habitat requirements for special-status plant species and the availability and quality of habitats needed by each species, it was determined that the project site has a low potential to provide suitable habitat for smooth tarplant (Centromadia pungens ssp. laevis) and paniculate tarplant (Deinandra paniculata).
 All other special-status plant species are presumed absent from the project site.